 “Nature has done enough for her- but method has been wanting” — “If they will only exert themselves a little.”
 It’s not Cassy’s fault that Cassy is a brat, it’s her parents’ laziness.

-While Jane promotes a language-based –persuasion and observation- method of teaching children how to behave, she doesn’t discount the utility of physical discipline, for example physically restraining or removing a child from a situation; for example, in the novel Persuasion:
+While Jane promotes a language-based, persuasion and observation, method of teaching children how to behave, she doesn’t discount the utility of physical discipline.
+For example, physically restraining or removing a child from a situation, in the novel Persuasion:

-A few days after her older nephew, Charles Musgrove, falls from a tree, the heroine Ann was taking care of him as he convalesced on the sofa while Mr. Hayter (neighbor and cousin of the Musgroves) and Captain Wentworth were waiting for the others:
+A few days after her nephew, Charles Musgrove falls from a tree, the heroine Ann was taking care of him as he convalesced on the sofa while Mr Hayter (neighbour and cousin of the Musgroves) and Captain Wentworth were waiting for the others: